Dikshant-Thakur/exp_assignment_2/README.md

 ```

 ## Note
-Occasionally, the navigation server may crash during execution.
-If this happens, ensure to turn off all running nodes and processes, then restart the entire setup from the beginning.
+- Occasionally, the navigation server may crash during execution.
+- If this happens:
+  - Turn off all running nodes and processes.
+  - Restart the entire setup from the beginning.

-Make sure to execute the commands in the specified sequence to avoid errors.
+- Ensure that all commands are executed in the specified sequence to avoid errors.